Teaching Your Kids How To Cook

 They learn food doesn’t just magically appear from the refrigerator

-It’s a great learning experience – they learn about where food comes
+It’s a great learning experience – they learn where food comes from and the differences between different types of food.

 An Example Of What I’m Describing